 Playing area and surface

-Different balls sports are played on different surfaces—and over different sized areas—and that also
+Different ball sports are played on different surfaces—and over different sized areas—and that also

 plays a big part in the balls we use and how they're designed.

 One reason is because balls made from different materials bounce to

 different heights, even on the same surface; the same ball also

 You might have noticed how tennis players often specialize in playing on